dilawar/PlotDigitizer/README.md

 ![Python application](https://github.com/dilawar/PlotDigitizer/workflows/Python%20application/badge.svg) [![PyPI version](https://badge.fury.io/py/plotdigitizer.svg)](https://badge.fury.io/py/plotdigitizer) [![DOI](https://zenodo.org/badge/140683649.svg)](https://zenodo.org/badge/latestdoi/140683649)

-A Python3 utility to digitize plots.
+A Python3 utility to digitize plots in batch mode.

-This utility is meant for use cases where similar plots needs to be digitized in batch mode; such as EEG, ECG recordings.
+This utility is useful when you have a lot of similar plots that needs to be digitized such as EEG, ECG recordings.

-Feel free to contact for commercial work that may require optimizing this pipeline for your use case.
+Feel free to contact me for commercial work that may require optimizing this pipeline for your use case.
 Please send a sample plot.

-For one time use case, you may prefer [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/) by Ankit Rohatagi which is very user friendly.
+For occasional use, have a look at [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/) by Ankit Rohatagi.

 ## Installation